zaphodbeeblebrox3rd/hoy-windows/README.md

 ## RDSH_Monitor_Memory_Utilization
 Windows has excellent "Fair Share" enforcement of CPU, network, and disk I/O resources but NOTHING buit in for memory usage.
-There are third party solutions, but nothing that meets my needs.
+There are third party solutions, but nothing on the market has met my specific needs.

-I created this script initially to prepare an RDS environment to move beyond lightweight applications and to accommodate resource-intensive computational jobs in R, Python, and Matlab.
-Without any preventive measures, a single user can take all physical memory on an RD Session Host, causing excessive paging and making the machine unusable for other users.
+I created this script initially to prepare an RDS environment to move beyond lightweight applications and to accommodate resource-intensive computational jobs.
+Without any preventive measures, a single user can takeall physical memory on an RD Session Host, causing excessive paging and making the machine unresponsive to other users.

 I created this simple, short script to warn RDS users when their memory utilization exceeds an alert threshold.
 There is also a quota threshold.
 When exceeded, a user's session will be logged off and another email alert will be sent.